MarioniLab/simpleSingleCellResults/work-3-tenx.knit.md

 **Comments from Aaron:**

-- `emptyDrops()` computes Monte Carlo _p_-values, so it is important to set the random seed to obtain reproducible results.
+- `emptyDrops()` computes Monte Carlo _p_-values based on a Dirichlet-multinomial model of sampling molecules into droplets.
+These _p_-values are stochastic so it is important to set the random seed to obtain reproducible results.
-- The function assumes that cell barcodes with total UMI counts below a certain threshold (default of 100) correspond to empty droplets, and uses them to estimate the ambient expression profile.
+- The function assumes that cell barcodes with total UMI counts below a certain threshold (`lower=100` by default) correspond to empty droplets, and uses them to estimate the ambient expression profile.
 By definition, these barcodes cannot be cell-containing droplets and are excluded from the hypothesis testing, hence the `NA`s in the output.
 - Users wanting to use the cell calling algorithm from the _CellRanger_ pipeline can call `defaultDrops()` instead.